mozilla-ai/lumigator/README.md

 + a **Ray cluster** to run offline evaluation jobs using `evaluator`
     + the `evaluator` module runs inference accessing different kind of models, accessible locally or via APIs, and evaluation with huggingface's `evaluate` library or lm-evaluation-harness
 + Artifact management (S3 in the cloud, localstack locally )
-+ A Postgres database to track platform-level tasks and dataset metadata
++ A database to track platform-level tasks and dataset metadata

 # Get Started